Zach-G/MWOMechScraper/ReadMe.txt

            NOTE: Usually you can find the installed binary in this path location if you did not select a path, C:\Users\AppData\Local\Programs\Python

-Once you have installed Python simply scroll up, find the big green '<>Code' button, click on it, select 'Download ZIP', and extract the contents of the .zip file to where ever you like.

 Next, you will need the libraries associated with the script.
 Open the Command Prompt and type the following commands, python -m pip install BeautifulSoup4